What is the Turing Test? How do big data and AI work together?

 Although organizations are only beginning to harness the potential of artificial intelligence, some are already using the technology to fuel innovation and create new products and services.

-Amazon Alexa and other similar virtual assistants are some of the most well-known examples, but experts said companies across industries are finding ways to incorporate AI into their wares or use AI to develop new offerings.
+While virtual assistants are some of the most well-known examples, industries are finding many other ways to incorporate AI into their wares or use AI to develop new offerings.

 As an example, Seth Earley, author of The AI-Powered Enterprise and founder and CEO of Earley Information Science, pointed to a company using AI to improve its telecommunications platform.
 The organization is also employing machine learning and other AI technologies to improve the quality of the speaker's voice and image and to keep the images of others participating from becoming distorted on screen.